 - Full disclosure – the company lists ingredients at their website, on the boxes and on individual bar packaging.

 - Clif Bar & Company has many eco-friendly perks as a company and very few cons.
 Learn more about Clif Bar & Company in general.

 What we think:

 The whole darn family liked these bars.
-That includes Cedar, Dave, Dave’s two girls and me.
+That includes Cedar, Dave the roommate, Dave’s two girls and me.
 I wasn’t surprised that Dave and Cedar liked them.
 They love most granola bars and energy bars.

 The girls however usually avoid granola bars or anything that looks like a healthy snack, and as a rule, I don’t eat bar anything.
 Usually when reviewing bar products, like CLIF Kid Organic ZBaR I’ll taste them, but just so I can weigh in on the review.
 I just don’t eat bars as snacks or anything.
 However, these bars taste 100% amazing.

 Dave and Cedar loved them mad-style, gushing about them more than other bars we tested.
 The girls chomped them down as if they were potato chips.
 AND low and behold, I’ve eaten three whole packs this last two weeks myself.
 Three.
 That’s more whole granola bars in total than I’ve eaten in the last few years.